DaveBenham/VenomModules/README.md

 ### Bypass

-If Clone Merge is bypassed then the A input is passed to the A output, and B input to the B output unchanged.
-However, the A input is not normalled to the TRIG input while bypassed.
+If Clone Merge is bypassed then the output is constant monophonic 0V.

 ## CVMIX
 ### Tentative